iamvijaydev/augment-native-scroll/README.md

 # Augment Native Scroll
-Experiments with custom wrappers over native scroll for higher functions
+Experiments with custom wrappers over native scroll to achieve higher order functions

-### Aim
+### Objective
-The aim of this project is to experiment with custom wrappers over native scroll to achieve higher functionality.
-The prime feature is about synchronous scroll, where multiple scrollable areas, scroll as one when anyone of them is scrolled.
-The demos are step to test them on UIWebView (iOS) and determine the best way we can achieve the desired result.
+Primary objective is to have multiple (related) scrollable areas, scroll as one, when anyone of them is scrolled.
+The demos are step up to test them on UIWebView (iOS) and determine the best way we can achieve the desired results.
+There are three different implemented flavors of native scrolls listed below:

 ### Synchronous Scroll
 _mouse and keyboard scroll_

 Related scrollable areas scroll as one when anyone of them is scrolled via mouse or keyboard.
 This is primarily focused for non-touch devices.